Public shareholders got high today on Tilray, the first marijuana company to IPO on Nasdaq

 Tilray’s performance today is also a very positive signal for Seattle-based Privateer Holdings, a private equity firm that owned 100 percent of the startup as it headed into its offering.
 In fact, Privateer’s CEO, Brendan Kennedy, is also the CEO of Tilray.
 (Cannabis companies are weird.)

-Privateer has itself raised more than $200 million since its founding in 2010, including from Founders Fund and Subversive Capital, and it has used that capital to fund, acquire and incubate companies.
+Privateer has itself raised more than $200 million since its founding in 2010, including from Founders Fund and Subversive Capital, and it has used that money to finance, acquire and incubate companies.
 While it incubated Tilray, for example, it also owns Leafly, a large cannabis information resource that it acquired in 2011.
 Another of its portfolio companies is Marley Natural, a Bob Marley-branded cannabis line that it launched in partnership with the Marley’s estate and that sells a line of cannabis strains, smoking accessories and even body care products.

 It isn’t exactly clear how much Privateer had sunk into Tilray (we have a press request into the company).
-Tilray had announced C$60 million in Series A funding back in February, composed of a “group of leading global institutional investors.”
+Tilray announced C$60 million in Series A funding back in February, money it said had come from a “group of leading global institutional investors.”
 But according to its S-1, it was solely owned until today by Privateer.

 What we do know: Tilray remains unprofitable, reporting a net loss of $7.8 million last year.
-The company also cannot sell its products in the U.S. market, given that marijuana remains illegal under federal law, despite that 30 states and Washington, D.C. have legalized it in some form.
+The company also cannot sell its products in the U.S. market, given that marijuana remains illegal under federal law, even though 30 states and Washington, D.C. have legalized it in some form.
 The reason: The U.S. government classifies marijuana as a schedule 1 drug, meaning it’s considered to have no medical value and a high potential for abuse.

-That could change, but as this Vox explainer makes clear, a review process for the current schedule would need to be initiated by either the secretary of health and human services or the attorney general, and current Attorney General Jeff Sessions despises marijuana, saying once that “Good people don’t smoke marijuana.”
+That could change, but as this Vox explainer makes clear, a review process for the current schedule would need to be initiated by either the U.S. Secretary of Health and Human Services or the Attorney General, and current Attorney General Jeff Sessions despises marijuana, saying once that “Good people don’t smoke marijuana.”

 He seems to be among a dwindling minority.
 According to a Gallup Poll published last October, 64 percent of Americans favor legalization.